Letting your property

 We will collect all rent due on your property from the tenant.
 Generally, this is done by setting up a standing order from the tenants’ bank account to our own account; occasionally tenants will prefer to make regular payments by cheque or cash.
 Once we have received cleared funds from the tenant we will credit your account directly by electronic transfer.
 We aim to make this payment minus our commission charge and any other relevant deductions to your account within 7 working days of receiving cleared funds.
 Additionally you will receive an annual statement of your account, (or monthly accounting if preferred, by request only) detailing the rent received and any charges that we may have deducted.
 NB.
 Due to the banking system there can be delays beyond our control with respect to payment dates i.e. ‘if a tenant sets up a standing order for his rent due date on the 1st of each month, the money will leave their account on the 1st.
 It sometimes takes several days to be credited to our account even though it left the tenant's account on the 1st, for example the 4th.
 Likewise we could make the net payment to the landlords account on the 4th, but it would not credit this account for up to five days further, being the 9th.

 Monthly or yearly statements

-Landlords need to be kept in the picture and therefore we endeavour to produce a monthly statement on the day that you are paid your rent so that you can see if any deductions were made and when that your tenant paid their rent.
-If necessary to help with tax returns we will produce a single yearly statement which can be ideal to send on to your accountant without having to trawl through your accounts.
+Landlords need to be kept in the picture and therefore we endeavour to produce a monthly statement on the day that you are paid your rent so you can see any deductions made and when the tenant paid their rent.
+If necessary, to help with tax returns, we will produce a single yearly statement which is ideal to send on to your accountant without having to trawl through your accounts.

 Full property management

-This is our standard package and it means that the whole process of letting your property is taken care of us the qualified professionals.
-We collect rent, deal with deposits, plus maintenance and any on going issues that may arise.
-Leaving you to enjoy your time as you wish and benefit from your investment.
+This is our standard package and it means that the whole process of letting your property is taken care of by us.
+We collect rent, deal with deposits, plus maintenance and any ongoing issues that may arise.
+Leaving you to enjoy your time and benefit from your investment.